 Highly Skilled Emergency Care

-The Manatee Memorial Hospital's Emergency Department (ED) plays an essential role in caring for the urgent health needs of the metropolitan area, treating more than 81,500 children and adult patients each year.
+Manatee Memorial Hospital's Emergency Care Center (ECC) plays an essential role in caring for the urgent health needs of the metropolitan area, treating more than 81,500 children and adult patients each year.

 A team of physicians, nurses and staff work in cooperation with other in-house specialists to provide efficient, quality treatment for a number of complex problems, unpredictable injuries and sudden illnesses, including:

 - Pediatric Hospitalists for child emergencies; coordinated care with the Pediatric Center